RgbTrouw/Visual-Memory/README.md

 A  set of pictures are stored as small 34x34 icons which serve as visual memory.

-This new version simplifies the pic identification process by runing an XoR alone.
+This new version simplifies the pic identification process by running an XoR alone.

 A color tolerance integer variable is used within the process.

-A QThread class is being employed (prevents app from freezing while the scan is done).
+A QThread class is being employed (preventing the app from freezing while the scan is done).

-All memories are checked but only 120 best matches will be displayed.
+All memories are checked but only the 120 best matches will be displayed.

-Scores are weighted different from the last version (highest score = best match);
+Scores are weighted differently from the last version (highest score = best match);

  >XoR Truth Table
  >